jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | if true, the contour color is also applied to nodes (except mesh nodes), otherwise node drawing is not influenced by contour settings
 * | **outputVariable** [type = OutputVariableType, default = OutputVariableType::\_None]:
   | \ ``SC.visualizationSettings.contour.outputVariable``\
-  | \tabnewline selected contour plot output variable type; select OutputVariableType._None to deactivate contour plotting.
+  | selected contour plot output variable type; select OutputVariableType._None to deactivate contour plotting.
 * | **outputVariableComponent** [type = Int, default = 0, size = 1]:
   | \ ``SC.visualizationSettings.contour.outputVariableComponent``\
   | select the component of the chosen output variable; e.g., for displacements, 3 components are available: 0 == x, 1 == y, 2 == z component; for stresses, 6 components are available, see OutputVariableType description; to draw the norm of a outputVariable, set component to -1; if a certain component is not available by certain objects or nodes, no value is drawn (using default color)